 Currently, we aim at characterizing their antimicrobial properties in particular.
 Building on that knowledge and the methodology that we have developed, we have moved into the direction of design of cyclic peptides as specific binders to block protein-protein interactions and as antimicrobial agents.
-However, as our research group is expanding so are the research interests: during the last two years we have entered into peptide toxin discovery exploiting peptidomics, combining next generation sequencing and mass spectrometry.
-Some of the research highlights during the year are summarized in Figure 2.
+However, as our research group is expanding so are the research interests: during the last years we have entered into peptide toxin discovery exploiting peptidomics, combining next generation sequencing and mass spectrometry.